lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

    validation accuracy is met

 The result is a subnetwork (given by mask m) along with its initialization, which may perform a final training pass.
-In their study\[\^lth\], the authors compare the accuracy of these winning tickets against the whole model and against random tickets.
+In their experiments on image classification[^lth], the authors compare the accuracy of these winning tickets against the whole model and against random tickets.
 Random tickets share the same structure but are re-initialized randomly before the final training pass.
 The main result is that the winning tickets consistently lead to higher scores than random tickets, and can also match or even outperform the full model.